-F. ACADEMIC PROBATION
+C. ACADEMIC PROBATION

-Center Manager and Instructor will place any trainee who is not making satisfactory progress on academic probation for two weeks upon recommendation of the instructor.
+The Center Manager and instructor will place any trainee who is not making satisfactory progression academic probation for two weeks upon recommendation of the instructor.
 The trainee's progress is reviewed at the end of this period.
-If trainee has earned a 2.0 grade point average at the end of the academic probationary period, he/she is released from probation.
-Any trainee who does not earn a 2.0 grade point average at the end of the probationary period will lose educational benefits and may be dismissed from the program with recommendation from the Center Manager.
+If trainee has earned a 2.0 grade-point average at the end of the academic probationary period, he/she is released from probation.
+Any trainee who does not earn a 2.0 grade-point average at the end of the probationary period will lose educational benefits and may be dismissed from the program with recommendation from the Center Manager.

-G. CREDIT FOR PREVIOUS TRAINING
+D. CREDIT FOR PREVIOUS TRAINING

-A trainee may receive credit for previous training if:
+The trainee may receive credit for previous training if:

-- 1. it was completed recently within the last year; - 2. it was sufficiently thorough and relevant; and - 3. the trainee can demonstrate satisfactory proficiency prior to enrollment at the discretion of the Instructor.
+it was completed recently within the last year;

+it was sufficiently thorough and relevant; and

+the trainee can demonstrate satisfactory proficiency prior to enrollment at the discretion of the instructor.
-Any prospective trainee will be evaluated by the instructor for the training he/she is interested in entering.

-ASET Center Manager will make a determination on previous education and training, grant credit when appropriate, reduce the length of the program proportionately on the recommendation of the instructor and keep records of this process.
+Any prospective trainee will be evaluated by the instructor for the training he/she is interested.
+The ASET Center Manager will decide on previous education and training, grant credit when appropriate, reduce the length of the program proportionately on the recommendation of the instructor and keep records of this process.

-H. REQUIREMENTS FOR GRADUATION
+E. REQUIREMENTS FOR GRADUATION

 ASET Centers' philosophy is that true success occurs when an individual is placed on a job. trainees are encouraged to complete a full course of training, which will provide them with the skills they need for the job market.
-To be eligible for an ASET certificate of graduation, a trainee must complete both 80% of actual course hours and all other requirements within 100% of scheduled course hours.
-Besides, the trainee has to have an overall 2.0 or above Grade Point Average, ASET Center reserves the right to withhold the certificate in case of unreturned books or materials, missing documentation or signatures.
-For the Building Construction, Truck Driving, Welding, and Shipping and Receiving/Logistics trainings, there are additional requirements for Graduation.
-Refer to the corresponding course outline.
+To be eligible for an ASET Certificate of Completion, a trainee must complete both 80% of actual course hours and all other requirements within 100% of scheduled course hours.

+The trainee must have an overall 2.0 or above Grade Point Average.
+ASET Centers reserve the right to withhold the certificate in case of unreturned books or materials, missing documentation, or signatures.
+For Building Construction, Truck Driving, Welding, and Shipping and Receiving/Logistics trainings, there are additional requirements for completion.
+Refer to the corresponding course outline for graduation requirements.

-I. DOCUMENT OF COMPLETION
+F. DOCUMENT OF COMPLETION

-Upon graduation, trainees receive a Certificate of Completion stating that they have successfully completed the specified program of instruction.
+Upon graduation, trainees receive a Certificate of Completion stating they have successfully completed the specified program of instruction.

-J. NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION
+G.NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION

-"The transferability of credits you earn at California Human Development Anthony Soto Employment Training Centers is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the certificates you earn in welding, that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending (California Human Development Corporation, Anthony Soto Employment Training Center to determine if your certificate will transfer."
+The transferability of credits you earn at California Human Development Anthony Soto Employment Training Centers is at the complete discretion of an institution to which you may seek to transfer.

+Acceptance of the certificates you earn in welding, as an example, at this institution, may not be accepted at the institution to which you seek to transfer, and you may be required to repeat some or all your coursework at that or any institution you choose.

+For this reason, you should make certain that your attendance at this institution will meet your educational goals.
+This may include contacting an institution to which you may seek to transfer after attending California Human Development Corporation, Anthony Soto Employment Training Center, to determine if your certificate will transfer.